 Long ago, this mountain range was on the coastline of a gulf of the Aegean known to the ancient Greeks as the Latmian Gulf.
 This gulf once extended as far inland of today's city of Aydın.
 The gulf filled with sediment from the Meander River, forming a nearly flat flood plain just barely above sea level.
 All the streams, including the Meander River, well, they meander quite a bit as they flow toward the Aegean!

 Here is a map of the area.
 Aydın is the city (the purple blob) at the northeast corner of the map.
 The Greek island of Samos lies just off the Turkish coast at the northwest corner of the map.
-The broad Meander River valley is the very light yellow band running from east to west along the north edge, then turning southwest to the Aegean.
+The broad Meander River valley is the nearly white band running from east to west along the north edge, then turning southwest to the Aegean.

 See the lake labeled Bafa Gölü near the center of the above map, along the south edge of the Meander River valley.
 Gölü is Turkish for lake, this is also known as Lake Bafa.
 Below is a small region of that same map.